scionproto/scion/go/tools/showpaths/Readme.md

 go run paths.go -dstIA 2-ff00:0:222
 ```

-In the examples above, the application will display the paths between 1-ff00:0:133 and
+In the examples above, the application will display the paths between the local AS and 2-ff00:0:222.
-2-ff00:0:222.

 For complete options: